iNavFlight/blackbox-tools/Readme.md

 #### Windows (Win32)

+The tools can be cross-compiled on Linux (Win32 `blackbox_decode` and `blackbox_render`, Win64 `blackbox_decode`) using the supplied `Makefile`, or built natively in MSys2 (Win32 and Win64), using the `Makefile`.

-Historically, the tools can be built with Visual Studio Express 2013; open up the solution in the `visual-studio/` folder.
+Historically, the tools could be built with Visual Studio Express 2013; open up the solution in the `visual-studio/` folder.
 You'll need to include the .DLL files from `lib/win32` in the same directory as your built executable.

-The tools can also be cross-compiled on Linux (Win32 `blackbox_decode` and `blackbox_render`, Win64 `blackbox_decode`) using the supplied `Makefile`, or built natively in MSys2 (Win32 and Win64).
+This may or may not still work.

 ## License